alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Combining correlated dimensions
     - If a many-many relationship exists between two groups of dimension attributes, they should be modeled as separate dimensions with separate foreign keys in the fact table.
 Sometimes, however, you encounter situations where these dimensions can be combined into a single dimension rather than treating them as two separate dimensions with two separate foreign keys in the fact table<sup>pg 318</sup>.
 - Multi-valued dimension attributes
+    - Normally the dimensions surrounding a fact table take on a single value in the context of a fact event.
+However, there are situations where multivaluedness is natural and unavoidable<sup>pg 345</sup>.
     - Some dimension attributes take on multiple values for the fact table's declared grain<sup>pg 333</sup>.
 There are several options.
 Also see _Transaction facts at different granularity_:
         - Alter the grain of the fact table, but could lead to unnatural granularity that would be prone to overstated count errors.
         - Add a bridge table with a group key.
         - Concatenate the names into a single, delimited attribute.
 Enables easy report labelling but would not support analysis of events by specific dimension characteristics.
+    - Weighting factors in multi-valued bridge tables provide an elegant way to prorate numeric facts to produce correctly weighted reports.
+However, these weighting factors are by no means required in a dimensional design.
+If there is no agreement or enthusiasm within the business community for the weighting factors they should be left out.
+Also, in a schema with more than one multi-valued dimension, it is not worth trying to decide how multiple weighting factors would interact<sup>pg 346</sup>.

 ### Kimball's DW/BI Architecture